chadwatson/react-remote-resource/README.md

 ## Overview

+react-remote-resource simplifies the integration of remote resources, usually api endpoints, into React applications, reducing boilerplate and data over-fetching.

+## How does it work?

-Creating a remote resource gives you a React hook that can be used throughout your application.
-Whenever a component using the hook mounts the resource will pull the data from the internal cache and check if it is still valid by checking the `invalidateAfter` option (5 minutes by default) against the last time the cache was updated for that entry.
-If there is no data for that entry or the cache is invalid then the `load` function will be invoked and then thrown.
-If you have a `RemoteResourceBoundary` somewhere higher up in the component tree then it will catch the thrown promise (using `Suspsense` under the hood) and render the `fallback` until all promises resolve.
-If a promise rejects then the `RemoteResourceBoundary` will catch it and call `renderError` and `onLoadError` (if provided).
-This gives you an intuitive way to get and use data throughout your app without over-fetching.
-You also save yourself a lot of time and headache implementing these kinds of things in Redux or some other data management library.
+Whenever a resource is used it will check the internal cache for a valid data entry.
+If a valid entry is found, the resource will return the data from the cache and the data is ready to use.
+If no valid entry is found, the `load` function, which returns a Promise, will be invoked and thrown.
+The nearest `RemoteResourceBoundary`, using `Suspsense` under the hood, will catch the Promise and render the `fallback` until all outstanding Promises resolve.
+If any of the Promises reject, the `RemoteResourceBoundary` calls `renderError` and `onLoadError` (if provided) otherwise it returns the `children`.
+This provides an intuitive way to use data from remote resources throughout your app without over-fetching, or the headache and boilerplate of Redux or some other data management library.

 ## Getting Started